Chua Mia Tee's works contributed to shaping Singapore identity: Tharman

 Born in Shantou in Guangdong province, China, in 1931, Chua moved here with his family as a child and was most prolific from the 1950s to 1990s.

-He is best known for his social realist paintings that centre on the socio-political conditions of the working class.
-His works hold them in high esteem, and an elderly dumpling seller and a road construction worker are given their own portraits.
+He is best known for his social realist paintings that centre the socio-political conditions of the working class.
+His works hold these people in high esteem, and an elderly dumpling seller and a road construction worker are given their own portraits.

 Said Mr Tharman: "Chua Mia Tee's work resonates because it captured the spirit of the times.
 It stirs the heart and it stays in the mind.
 And that's why it has lasting value."